Order before 13:00

 - The basics and components, explained simply -

 Here we explain the basics of boat electrics and how the various components work together in a simple and understandable way.
 Our specialist knowledge should help you to identify weak points in your electrical on-board system and to address these yourself with manageable "do it yourself" measures before they can develop into major problems.
-With over 30 years of experience, we know about the typical problems and questions our customers have, and this enables us to offer you an extensive selection of high-quality products from well-known manufacturers, such as MASTERVOLT, VICTRON, etc. You will find that many things are easier than expected, so don't worry!
+You will find that many things are easier than expected, so don't worry!
 If you do decide to consult a professional, it will be easier for you to understand what he or she has to say and things won't sound quite as technical.

 In general, the electrical installation on sports boats, whether sailing yacht or motorboat, should meet the highest standards in terms of design, quality and operational safety.
-Any failure in the power supply can have serious consequences at sea - whether at home or away.
+Any failure in the power supply can have serious consequences at sea.
 Therefore it is important to check the electrical system and the energy management of your boat regularly at the beginning of the season and to renew it if necessary.
 Nothing lasts forever and the harsh sailing and weather conditions at sea, as well as high humidity and sea salt, place a much greater burden on the individual system components of your yacht than if they were only kept on land.

 Each time a new electrical device is added or equipment installed, such as a bow thruster, electric windlass, chartplotter with radar, on-board heating, a new powerful marine entertainment system, a coffee machine or even a laptop charger, the energy consumption on your motorboat or sailboat increases significantly.
 This not only affects the capacity of the installed batteries, but also the performance of the charger used.